Skip to Content

 More About the Appraiser’s Reports

-Operating Income Statement (Fannie Mae Form 216/Freddie Mac Form 998): If you’ve ever seen a “P&L” or profit and loss statement from a business, this form might be familiar.
-This is the appraiser’s version.
-It attempts to calculate income and expenses from each unit to arrive at a net cash flow.
-Here’s a small snapshot of this form which is a few pages long.
-If you’d like to see the whole thing, download it here.
+Operating Income Statement (Fannie Mae Form 216/Freddie Mac Form 998): If you’ve ever seen a “P&L,” or profit and loss statement from a business, this form is somewhat similar It attempts to calculate income and expenses from each unit to arrive at a net cash flow.
+Here’s a small snapshot of this otherwise lengthy form.
+To see the full form, download it here.

 Small Residential Income Property Appraisal Report (Fannie Mae Form 1025/Freddie Mac Form 72): This is similar to the single-family appraisal report, except it is specific to 2-4 unit properties.
 It reviews comparable rentals in the area as well as comparable sales.
 Its purpose is to determine market rents for each unit as well as the value of the entire property.
 Below is an image of a part of the form, or you can download it here for a full view.